mucahitnezir/express-starter/README.md

 8. Test cases written with mocha and chai.
 9. Implemented sentry error tracking.
 10. Api documentation with [swagger](https://swagger.io/).
+11. Records are never deleted from the database.
+They are marked as deleted.

 ## Api Documentation
 Api documentation of this project was created with [swagger](https://swagger.io/).